Industries & Professions /

 Child Care Service Owners

-Child care workers are responsible for taking care of several children of various ages every single workday, and owners of child care services must make sure that the care the children receive is of the highest possible quality.
+Child care service owners must make sure that the care the children receive is of the highest possible quality.
 Parents expect those working at care centers to help their children learn basic skills, such as using a spoon and playing together, and to prepare them for their first years of school by, for example, teaching colors and letters.
-Service owners come up with activities that build on children's abilities and curiosity.
+Service owners create activities that build on children's abilities and curiosity.
 Attention to the individual needs of each child is important, so that activities can be adapted to specific needs.
 For example, a three-year-old child has different motor skills and reasoning abilities than a child of five years of age, and the younger child will need more help completing the same project.
 Child care centers typically provide care for babies, toddlers, and children of pre-kindergarten age, and because of this, they offer many different kinds of instruction.
 Some kids will just be learning how to tie their shoes and button their coats, while others will have begun to develop reading and computer skills.
 And, of course, the infants require much individual attention for things such as feedings, diaper changings, and being held when awake.
 Owners of small facilities are typically the primary care givers and do the majority of these activities in addition to the administrative activities involved in running a business—ordering supplies, paying the bills, keeping records, making sure the center meets licensing requirements, and so forth.
 Owners of large facilities hire aides, teachers, and assistant directors to help provide care.